Jingkang50/OpenPSG/README.md

 | <b>PSG Task: For each image, to generate scene graph that grounded by panoptic segmentation</b>|

 ## Segmentation-based PSG solves many SGG problems
-We think that the biggest problem of SGG comes from the noisy dataset.
+We believe that the biggest problem of classic scene graph generation (SGG) comes from the noisy dataset.
-Classic scene graph generation (SGG) datasets adopt bounding box-based object grounding, which inevitably causes a number of issues:
+Classic scene graph generation datasets adopt bounding box-based object grounding, which inevitably causes a number of issues:
 - **Coarse localization**: bounding boxes cannot reach pixel-level accuracy,
 - **Inability to ground comprehensively**: bounding boxes cannot ground backgrounds,
 - **tendency to provide trivial information**: current datasets usually capture objects like `head` to form the trivial relation of `person-has-head`, due to the large freedom of bounding box annotation.